Accelerate Stochastic Subgradient Method by Leveraging Local Growth Condition: Applications in Risk Minimization

-The corollary below summarizes the iteration complexity of ASSG leveraging the above local error bound. \begin{cor} Assume the loss function $\ell(z,y)$ is a convex and piecewise convex quadratic, then the problem in~(\ref{eqn:ERM}) with $\ell_1$, $\ell_{\infty}$, $\ell_{1,\infty}$ or huber norm regularizer satisfy the local error bound condition in~(\ref{eqn:pq}).
-Hence ASSG can have an iteration complexity of $\widetilde O(\frac{\log(1/\delta)}{\epsilon})$ with a high probability $1-\delta$. \end{cor} {\bf Remark:} The Lipschitz continuity assumption for some loss functions (e.g., squared hinge loss and square loss) can be easily satisfied by adding a boundness constraint on the solution.
-After the preliminary version of this manuscript was published on arXiv, we note that a recent work~\citep{DBLP:journals/corr/Yang16AdaGC} also studied the piecewise convex quadratic minimization problems under the error bound condition.
+It has been shown that~\citep{DBLP:journals/mp/Li13}, if $F(\w)$ is convex and piecewise convex quadratic, then it satisfies the LGC~(\ref{eqn:lgc2}) with $\theta=1/2$.
+The corollary below summarizes the iteration complexity of ASSG for solving these problems. \begin{corollary} Assume the loss function $\ell(z,y)$ is a convex and piecewise convex quadratic, then the problem in~(\ref{eqn:ERM}) with $\ell_1$, $\ell_{\infty}$, $\ell_{1,\infty}$ or huber norm regularizer satisfy the LGC in~(\ref{eqn:lgc2}) with $\theta=1/2$.
+Hence ASSG can have an iteration complexity of $\widetilde O(\frac{\log(1/\delta)}{\epsilon})$ with a high probability $1-\delta$. \end{corollary} {\bf Remark:} The Lipschitz continuity assumption for some loss functions (e.g., squared hinge loss and square loss) can be easily satisfied by adding a boundness constraint on the solution.
+We note that a recent work~\citep{Ming2017adaAGC} also studied the piecewise convex quadratic minimization problems under the error bound condition.
 They explore the smoothness of the loss functions and develop deterministic accelerated gradient methods with a linear convergence.
 In contrast, the proposed ASSG is a stochastic algorithm and does not rely on the smoothness assumption.
-One might also notice that several recent works~\citep{DBLP:journals/corr/GongY14,DBLP:conf/pkdd/KarimiNS16} have showed the linear convergence of SVRG by exploring the smoothness of the loss function and a similar condition as in~(\ref{eqn:pq}).
-However, their required condition is a global error bound condition that is required to hold for any $\w\in\R^d$.
+One might also notice that several recent works~\citep{DBLP:journals/corr/GongY14,DBLP:conf/pkdd/KarimiNS16} have showed the linear convergence of SVRG by exploring the smoothness of the loss function and a similar condition as in~(\ref{eqn:lgc2}) with $\theta=1/2$.
+However, their required condition is a global growth condition that is required to hold for any $\w\in\R^d$.

-Indeed, a convex and piecewise convex quadratic function enjoy a global error bound condition~\citep{DBLP:journals/mp/Li13}:
+Indeed, a convex and piecewise convex quadratic function enjoy a global growth condition~\citep{DBLP:journals/mp/Li13}:

-It remains an open problem that how to leverage such a global error bound condition to develop a linear convergence for SVRG and other similar algorithms for solving finite-sum smooth problems, which is beyond the scope of this work.
-Nevertheless, using the above global error bound condition we can reduce the iteration complexity by a $\log(\epsilon_0/\epsilon)$ factor for ASSG.
-We include the details in Appendix~\ref{app:PCQM}.
-We can also consider the expected square error minimization problem:
+It remains an open problem that how to leverage such a global growth condition to develop a linear convergence for SVRG and other similar algorithms for solving finite-sum smooth problems, which is beyond the scope of this work.
+Nevertheless, using the above global growth condition we can reduce the iteration complexity by a $\log(\epsilon_0/\epsilon)$ factor for ASSG.
+We include the details in~\ref{app:PCQM}.

-To show that the problem obeys a local error bound condition.
-We first write the objective function as